Gomer0319/Armada_Tesda_WF/Week 2/01-Day 1/04-(Extra)_Color_formats_and_Shorthand.md

 ### **(Extra) Exploring Color Formats and Using Shorthand Values**

-#### **Developmental Outcome**
+#### **Learning Objectives**

-By the end of this lesson, learners will:
+By the end of this lesson, learners will be able to:

-1. Understand different color formats used in CSS (Hex, RGB, RGBA).
+1. **Differentiate** between various color formats in CSS, including Hex, RGB, and RGBA.
-2. Learn how to use shorthand values for basic CSS properties, including border shorthand.
+2. **Apply** shorthand values for basic CSS properties, including border shorthand, to simplify styling.

 ---